 Hollyhock flowers are truly an old garden favorite, similar to hibiscus.
 In fact, hollyhocks (Althaea rosea) are part of the hibiscus, or mallow, family (Malvaceae).
 You might just call them the hibiscus’ cousin.

-To make a hollyhock doll, first decide whether to use the traditional hollyhock or another similar flower that you might have at hand.
+To make a hollyhock doll, first decide whether to use the traditional hollyhock or another similar flower.

 How to Make a Hollyhock Doll

 - Pick a nice bud with some color showing and a lovely open flower.